FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Related Work

 \textbf{Decentralized Federated Learning} has its roots in decentralized optimization \citep{nedic2009distributed, wei2012distributed, zhang2021newton} and in particular decentralized Stochastic Gradient Descent (SGD) \citep{lian2017can}.
 Several methods have been explored for decentralized optimization \citep{nedic2009distributed, wu2017decentralized, lu2020computation}, while the convergence analysis of decentralized SGD was first presented by \citet{yuan2016convergence} and \citet{sirb2018decentralized} with delayed information, highlighting decentralized SGD's advantages over centralized methods \citep{lian2017can}.
 This literature establishes conditions on client connectivity such that all local models will converge to a consensus model \citep{lian2017can}.
 The effects of client communication topologies in DFL~\citep{lalitha2018fully,warnat2021swarm} have also been studied, and gradient tracking techniques based on push-sum algorithms have been proposed to relax the assumptions on client connectivity needed to show consensus \citep{nedic2014distributed, nedic2016stochastic, assran2019stochastic}.

 \textbf{Personalization} in CFL is generally motivated by highly non-IID client data~\citep{mcmahan2017communication, collins2021exploiting}, which can impede convergence and lead to a global model performing poorly at some clients, which may discourage them from participating in the FL process~\citep{huang2020efficiency}.
-Common techniques include local finetuning \citep{sim2019personalization}, model interpolation \citep{mansour2020three}, meta-learning \citep{fallah2020personalized}, pFedME \citep{t2020personalized} adding regularization terms, and multi-task learning \citep{smith2017federated, yousefi2019multi, li2021ditto}.
+Common techniques include local finetuning \citep{sim2019personalization}, model interpolation \citep{mansour2020three}, meta-learning \citep{fallah2020personalized}, adding regularization terms \citep{t2020personalized}, and multi-task learning \citep{smith2017federated, yousefi2019multi, li2021ditto}.
 Clustered FL in particular includes hard clustering, which partitions clients into clusters based on their data's similarity \citep{ghosh2020efficient} and its variations \citep{xie2021multi, briggs2020federated, duan2021fedgroup, mansour2020three}.
-In soft clustered FL, one instead assumes that each client's data conforms to a mixture of distributions \citep{marfoq2021federated,ruan2022fedsoft}.
+In soft clustered FL, one instead assumes that each client's data conforms to a mixture of distributions \citep{marfoq2021federated,ruan2022fedsoft, wu2023personalized}.
 Like these prior works, we use models learned for each cluster as guides for a personalized model; unlike them, we add a final personalization step to ensure good performance.
 We discuss this comparison in more detail in Section~\ref{sec:algorithms}.

-Some prior works have considered \textbf{combining personalization and DFL}. \citet{jeong2023personalized} proposed a distillation-based algorithm, while \citet{9993756} proposed a communication-efficient algorithm with model pruning and neighbor selection. \citet{sadiev2022decentralized} proves lower bounds of personalized DFL algorithms under specific objectives.
+Some prior works have considered \textbf{combining personalization and DFL}. \citet{jeong2023personalized} proposed a distillation-based algorithm, while \citet{9993756} proposed a communication-efficient algorithm with model pruning and neighbor selection. \citet{sadiev2022decentralized} prove lower bounds on personalized DFL algorithms' convergence under specific objectives.
 Unlike these works, we provide theoretical convergence guarantees under more general learning objectives.
-Some centralized personalization algorithms also include decentralized versions, such as FedEM \citep{marfoq2021federated} and hard-clustered FL \citep{ghosh2020efficient}.
-We experimentally show (Section~\ref{sec:simulation}) that \algname~outperforms both FedEM and hard-clustered FL, particularly in low-connectivity settings.
-Moreover, we \textit{only require each client to train one cluster model at a time}, which leads to significantly smaller computational and communication overhead than FedEM.
+Some centralized personalization algorithms also include decentralized versions, such as \textbf{FedEM} \citep{marfoq2021federated} and \textbf{IFCA} \citep{ghosh2020efficient}.
+We experimentally show (Section~\ref{sec:simulation}) that \textbf{\algname}~outperforms both \textbf{FedEM} and \textbf{IFCA}, particularly in low-connectivity settings.
+Moreover, we \textit{only require each client to train one cluster model at a time}, which leads to significantly smaller computational and communication overhead than \textbf{FedEM}.